-So, let’s move forward in the plan to do your own accounting.
-The next considerations are time, tools and knowledge.
-In all seriousness, these questions are much easier to answer if we replace the words “do the accounting” with “construct your office building”.
+So, let’s move forward with the plan to do your own accounting.
+The next considerations are time, tools, and knowledge.
+In all seriousness, these questions are much easier to answer if we replace the words “do the accounting” with “construct your office building.”

-do your accountingconstruct your office building?
+1) How much time do you need to construct your office building?
 This all depends on the time constraints you are facing and where your time is best used.
 If you have nothing going on for the next 3 days you could spend the time pouring the cement foundation for your office building.
 But, is there a better use of your time?

 I hope you don’t think I am being too playful with my construction parallel here.
 I use it because most of us feel some familiarity with both accounting and construction projects.
 I am happy to do some of my own house projects; the ones that have low risk if I get them wrong.
 For example, I love painting walls.
 We all have our own risk tolerance.

-I can tell you that you can do your own accounting but I can’t tell you if you should or not.
-It will depend on how complex the information is that you want to gather, how much time you have to devote to the goal, whether you are familiar with today’s tools and what knowledge you bring to the table.
-If you aren’t clear on the answers, you should consult with an accountant and get their opinion on what your agencies needs are.
-Ask them for a quote and ask lots of questions of what they can do for you.
-Even if you aren’t ready to work with an accountant yet, you will have started the process for finding an accountant when the time is right for your agency.
+I can tell you that you can do your own accounting, but I can’t tell you if you should or not.
+It will depend on how complex the information is that you want to gather, how much time you have to devote to the goal, whether you are familiar with today’s tools, and what knowledge you bring to the table.
+If you aren’t clear on the answers, you should consult with an accountant and get their opinion on what your agency’s needs are.
+Ask them for a quote and ask lots of questions about what they can do for you.
+Even if you aren’t ready to work with an accountant yet, you will have started the process of finding an accountant when the time is right for your agency.